-Based on the historical patterns of healthcare spending in the United States, it is no surprise that healthcare industry predictions for 2019 focus on aspects of consumerism, innovation, artificial intelligence (AI), and analytics as mechanisms to improve quality and reduce costs (Das, 2018; Trzcinski, 2018).
-The conundrum of high costs and poor outcomes continues to plague the U.S. compared to other high-income nations.
-The Commonwealth Fund summarizes the U.S. healthcare industry as spending more on care, covering less lives with insurance, paying more for physician and pharmaceutical services, running more tests, and living shorter lives compared to other wealthy nations (Papanicolas, 2018).
+Based on the historical patterns of health care spending in the United States, it is no surprise that health care industry predictions for 2019 focus on aspects of consumerism, innovation, artificial intelligence (AI), and analytics as mechanisms to improve quality and reduce costs (Das, 2018; Trzcinski, 2018).
+The conundrum of high costs and poor outcomes continues to plague the United States compared to other high-income nations.
+The Commonwealth Fund summarizes the U.S. health care industry as spending more on care, covering fewer lives with insurance, paying more for physician and pharmaceutical services, running more tests, and resulting in people living shorter lives compared to those in other wealthy nations (Papanicolas, 2018).

-The competition of the global economy across industries is what led the U.S. to launch the Malcolm Baldrige National Quality Improvement Act of 1987, in which healthcare was added in 1998 ("Baldrige Performance Excellence Program: History," 2010; Garvin, 1991).
-The Baldrige Performance Excellence Program is housed under the US National Institute of Standards and Technology (NIST) and manages the Malcolm Baldrige National Quality
+The competition of the global economy across industries is what led the United States to establish the Malcolm Baldrige National Quality Improvement Act of 1987, to which health care was added in 1998 ("Baldrige Performance Excellence Program: History," 2010; Garvin, 1991).
+The Baldrige Performance Excellence Program is housed under the U.S. National Institute of Standards and Technology (NIST) within the Department of Commerce and manages the Malcolm Baldrige National Quality Award ("Baldrige Performance Excellence Program," 2009).
+The prestigious Baldrige National Quality Award analyzes organizational self-assessments to identify and recognize role-model organizations through cultural and performance accomplishments across six sectors: Health Care, Education, Small Business, Manufacturing, Nonprofit and Government, and Service ("Baldrige Performance Excellence Program: History," 2010).